ivy-llc/ivy/docs/tracer/tracer.rst

 1. As ``x`` and ``y`` are the only variables used when calculating the returned value ``z``, the non-contributing variable(s), ``k`` was not included in the graph.
 Function calls that don't contribute to the output like the ``print`` function were also excluded.
-2. As we set the backend to ``torch`` during the compilation process, the traced functions are torch functions, and the input and output types are torch tensors.
+2. As we set the backend to ``torch`` during the tracing process, the traced functions are torch functions, and the input and output types are torch tensors.
 3. The tensor shape in the graph only indicates the shape of the inputs the graph was traced with.
 The tracer doesn't impose additional restrictions on the shape or